PhysioDyne/SimpleSessionBasedAuth/README.md

 # SimpleSessionBasedAuth

+### Introduction
+This is a simple ORM and session-based authentication system that can be used by frontend developers.
+It provides an easy way to perform CRUD operations on a database and secure user authentication using sessions.

 Here is an example README file for a simple session-based authentication system in Node.js with the following modules:

 - bcrypt: ^5.1.0